 Payton Turner’s best fits in the 2021 NFL Draft

 Turner is an extremely under-the-radar player when factoring in his production, athletic upside, and versatility.
-Depending on team fit, I’d be open to selecting him in the heart of the NFL Draft, between Round 3 and Round 5.
-He doesn’t quite have the buzz of a late Day 2 pick yet, but he has all the physical talent and potential necessary to get to that point.
+Depending on team fit, I’d be open to selecting him in the heart of the NFL Draft, between Round 2 and Round 4.
+Round 2 is his ceiling, and he has all the physical talent and potential necessary to get to that point.
 Plus, his on-field effort will serve as a compounding agent to teams wise on his upside.

 Which teams mesh best with Turner’s projected versatility?